How to Properly Paint Kitchen Cabinets

 Degrease the Doors and Base Cabinets

 This is not optional.
 Since kitchen cabinets are located where you cook, they will have a thin layer of grease buildup that must be removed.
 Even if you are a clean freak, this buildup will slowly happen over time, and it will not be visible.
-Make sure you use a quality degreaser such as:
+Read our review on the Best Degreasers For Kitchen Cabinets, here’s a summary of our Research.

 Lightly Sand the Doors and Base Cabinets:

-Most professionals will do a light sanding with a 220 grit sanding block or sponge.
+Most professionals who know how to paint kitchen cabinets will do a light sanding with a 220 grit sanding block or sponge.
 Make sure you sand thoroughly getting into the groves and corners.
 If the cabinets are stained, you should sand until you see a white haze on the surfaces to be painted.
 This is the polyurethane dust that the cabinets were coated with.
 If the cabinets are painted, just make sure you sand thoroughly sand to avoid premature failure of the paint your about to apply.
-Here’s a few options that would be perfect.

-The sanding can be done by hand, however, if you want to use a power sander, take a look at my article on “The Best Sanders for Furniture”.
-This is a great overview of what’s available for this application.
+The sanding can be done by hand, however, if you want to use a power sander it will save a lot of time.
+Sanding kitchen cabinets is the same in many ways to re-finishing furniture, take a look at my article on “The Best Sanders for Furniture“.
+Detail sanders or random orbital sanders are great for cabinet work.
+Here’s a summary of our sander review:

 Use a Tack Cloth to Remove Sanding Residue: